All Episodes

 They built sewers and roads to nowhere.

-But they did it with the idea that they would fly he would fly around in a helicopter and he would identify areas where they can build industry.
+But they did it with the idea that he would fly around on a helicopter, and he would identify areas where they can build industry.

-In one case, he built a power grid so he can go and and fight and bid for a steel mill to be building built in the Golden Triangle.
+In one case, he built a power grid so he can go and fight and bid for a steel mill to be built in the Golden Triangle.

-So they build the roads, they build the infrastructure, they build the grid, they get the steel mill plant, they get a tire plant, they get a drone planned, they get an engine planned, and they got a bunch of other businesses to come in and the revenues that they had projected at what $250 million for one company over the course of a couple of years, they ended up getting a million dollars.
+So they build the roads, they build the infrastructure, they build the grid, they get the steel mill plant, they get a tire planned, they get a drone planned, they get an engine planned, and they get a bunch of other businesses to come in.

-They got a million dollars instead of two hundred and fifty thousand a year in in tax revenue, which more than paid for their initial investment.
+They got $1 million instead of $250,000 a year in tax revenue, which more than paid for their initial investment.

 Nobody wants that.

-We've spent a hundred billion dollars nation building in Afghanistan building their af infrastructure.
+We've spent $100 billion nation-building in Afghanistan, building their infrastructure.

 Donald Trump is with me on this.

-And this is why I've come out against uh John Bolton being anywhere near the State Department, because he's a big unabashed believer in nation building and regime change.
+And this is why I've come out against John Bolton being anywhere near the State Department because he's a big, unabashed believer in nation building and regime change.

-Well, look, I I like Bolton in a lot of different ways.
+Well, look, I like Bolton in a lot of different ways.

 And then after 5,000 people die, it ends up in the hands of ISIS.

-Or if you're one of the mothers of fathers of fifty-eight thousand kids that were killed in Vietnam, which similarly became politicized.
+Or if you're one of the mothers or fathers of 58,000 kids that were killed in Vietnam, which similarly became politicized.

-If you gotta fight a war, you better fight it, win it, and hold the win.
+If you're going to fight a war, you better fight it, win it, and hold the win.

 So with that said, I don't think Washington has the stomach to do any of the above, so I agree with you.